What is Cystinosis?

 Corneal cystinosis is treated with cysteamine eye drops.
 The drops are meant to be given every hour while awake to reduce crystal accumulation.
 Other formulations are available in Canada and Europe.

 Research in gene therapy has shown promising results in mice.
 In 2018 the FDA approved a clinical trial for six adult patients, to evaluate gene-corrected autologous stem cell transplant as a treatment for cystinosis.
 The first adult patient in the stem cell and gene therapy trial received the transplant in October 2019.
 In 2020, the second and third patients were transplanted, and in November 2021 the fourth patient was transplanted.
-On March 29, 2022, the fifth patient received the stem cell treatment.
-All five patients are doing well and remain off oral cysteamine medication since their transplants.
+On March 29, 2022, the fifth patient received the stem cell treatment and the sixth patient was transplanted on October 24, 2022.
+All six patients are doing well since their transplants.